Skip to main content

 Security

-OAuth tokens are stored in CauseFlow’s credential vault using KMS envelope encryption (AES-256-GCM).
-CauseFlow never stores tokens in plaintext, and access is scoped to read-only operations on the resources you authorized.
+OAuth tokens are stored in CauseFlow’s credential vault using KMS envelope encryption.
+CauseFlow never stores tokens in plaintext, and access is scoped to the read-only operations you authorized.
 Access tokens are refreshed automatically using the OAuth refresh token flow.
-If a token expires or is revoked from the tool’s side, CauseFlow will show the integration as disconnected and pause context enrichment until you reconnect.
+If a token expires or is revoked, CauseFlow shows the integration as disconnected and pauses context enrichment until you reconnect.